dodaltuin/soft-tissue-pignn/data/README.md

 For completeness, data processing code is provided here.
 This code is contained inside [``data_process_utils.py``](data_process_utils.py), which can be called using [``data_main.py``](data_main.py) as is detailed below.
 The requirement formats for the raw unprocessed data to allow the above scripts to run are detailed in [``DATA_FORMAT_REQUIREMENTS.md``](DATA_FORMAT_REQUIREMENTS.md).
 We also provide an example of an unprocessed dataset generated using ``FEniCS`` in [``TwistingBeamUnprocessed``](TwistingBeamUnprocessed).

+Note that an "unprocessed" dataset will still require some pre-processing of the results from e.g. FEniCS - for an example of how to apply this pre-processing, see [FenicsMeshProcessingLV.ipynb](fenicsMeshProcessing/FenicsMeshProcessingLV.ipynb).

 For more details on augmented graph graph generation (i.e. the use of virtual nodes/edges), see Section 2.3 of [Dalton et. al (2022)](https://doi.org/10.1016/j.cma.2022.115645) and the associated [GitHub repository](https://github.com/dodaltuin/passive-lv-gnn-emul).

 ## Processing Data